valinux/blog/_posts/2016-10-23-howto_install_teamspeak.md

 apt-get install nano wget perl net-tools -y
 {% endhighlight %}
 <!--more-->
 This will update Centos/Debian and install some needed packages.
-For some crazy reason they decided not to ship Centos with ifconfig so the net-tools takes care of that and is needed for the firewall install as is perl.
+For some crazy reason they decided not to ship Centos with ifconfig so the net-tools takes care of that.

 1. Now we need to add a user for installing and running Teamspeak 3 server as doing it with root is not a good idea.
-For this guide I will be crating the user "teamspeak".
+For this guide I will be creating the user "teamspeak".
 If you go with another name make sure to change the name in all your paths such as cronjob.

 {% highlight bash %}
 adduser